 Since Q was diagnosed, we’ve always ordered Lauren’s Hope Medical ID Jewelry to make sure that in case of an emergency, responders would know that she has type 1 diabetes.
 We love Lauren’s Hope because they have so many great styles to choose from and they don’t look “medical.”

 Visit the Lauren’s Hope website.
 Readers can use the code “DMOM18” for 10% off their order through 12/31/18.

 Sugar Medical Supply

 Q carries her insulin pump PDM/meter, extra test strips, lancets, and insulin in a Sugar Medical Supply pouch.
 She likes color and pattern over the boring black pouches that come with most meters

 All the cool kids are wearing sling backpacks these days.
 (I’m not sure if that’s actually true, LOL, but lots of kids wear sling backpacks.)
-Q has been using one of the new sling backpacks from Sugar Medical Supply this school year as her pump supply bag.
+Q used one of the new sling backpacks from Sugar Medical Supply last school year as her pump supply bag.